dronomyio/polygon_b2_downloader_v2/README.md

         ```

 3.  **Configuration and Secrets:**
-    *   Store your API keys and sensitive data in Kubernetes `Secrets`.
+    *   Store your API keys and S3 credentials in Kubernetes `Secrets`.
-    *   Store non-sensitive configurations (like default log level if not in .env, or bucket names if public) in `ConfigMaps`.
+    *   Store non-sensitive configurations in `ConfigMaps`.
     *   Mount these into your pods as environment variables or files.

 4.  **Discoverer Role Deployment:**
     *   **Daily Discoverer:** Use a `CronJob` resource to run the discoverer pod on a schedule (e.g., daily).
-The `CronJob` spec would define the container using your image and the command `["discoverer", "daily"]`.
+The `CronJob` spec would define the container using your image and the command `["python", "-m", "src.main", "discoverer", "daily"]`.
     *   **Historical/On-Demand Discoverer:** Use a `Job` resource for one-off tasks.
-You can trigger these jobs manually or via other automation.

 5.  **Worker Role Deployment:**
     *   Use a `Deployment` resource for the worker pods.
 This allows you to specify the number of replicas (pods) and manage updates.
-    *   The container spec in the `Deployment` would use your image and the command `["worker"]`.
+    *   The container spec in the `Deployment` would use your image and the command `["python", "-m", "src.main", "worker"]`.
     *   Mount the `PersistentVolumeClaim` (e.g., `app-data-pvc`) to `/app/data` in the worker pods.
-    *   Consider using a `HorizontalPodAutoscaler` (HPA) if you want to automatically scale the number of worker pods based on CPU/memory or custom metrics (though custom metrics for SQLite queue depth can be tricky).

 6.  **Example Kubernetes Manifest Snippets (Conceptual):**

     *   **Secret (for .env contents):**
         ```bash
-        # Create from your .env file
+        # Create from your .env file (ensure it contains the correct Polygon S3 keys for Options data)
         kubectl create secret generic app-env --from-env-file=.env
         ```